We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 *Creative Writing: Creative Writing is an advanced elective typically intended for high school but modified for middle grades.
 Students will complete curriculum units to show mastery over a concept, then extend their knowledge to individual creative projects that apply the concept.
 Units covered include personal narratives, short stories, poetry, writing for children, writing for screen, and many others.
 This is a semester course.

 - Dance II: This course is designed for dancers who have had previous training in dance.
 Students will investigate many styles of dance including jazz, ballet, modern, hip-hop, and contemporary.
 Students will continue to develop their technique, cardiovascular endurance, flexibility and coordination.
 Students will learn the tools of choreography and compose their own dance with a group of their peers.
 Students will learn performance techniques and have the opportunity to perform in a concert at the end of the semester.
 This is a semester course.
+A brief virtual audition video is required for this course.
 Contact Isabel Keetch [email protected] for approval.
+(A nominal costuming fee may be required.)

 - Hip Hop: Do you find yourself bobbing your head or tapping your toe when you hear music?
 If so, this semester's elective course is right up your alley.
 Students will explore this amazing street style of dance, both its culture and basic movements.
 Students will also have the opportunity to choreograph in small and large groups!
 The semester will end with a winter showcase performance- a one-night amazing concert for friends and family.
 This is a performance-based elective and daily active participation and dance concert participation are required.
 No previous dance experience is needed ~ both girls and boys are welcome.
 The more the merrier!
 Just Dance!
 (A nominal costuming fee may be required.)

-Economic Survival: Are you curious about money?
-Are you interested in what kinds of decisions adults make regarding finances?
-This is a financial literacy course where students will learn basic economic principles along with real world financial concepts.
-Students will discuss careers, the cost of college, budgets, the stock market, checkbooks, debit cards, credit cards, retirement, mortgages, rent, utilities, insurance, and more.
+Economic Survival: This is a financial literacy course where students will learn basic economic principles along with real world financial concepts.
+Students will learn not only about basic economic principles, but also about colleges, internships, careers, entrepreneurship, and digital citizenship throughout the semester.
+We will discuss careers, the cost of college, budgets, the stock market, checkbooks, debit cards, credit cards, retirement, mortgages, rent, utilities, insurance, and more.
+We will have financial experts come as guest speakers.
+By the end of the semester, students will have a working resume they can use for future use.
 This is a semester course.

 Forensics: Forensics elective offers a fun chance to survey a variety of different scientific fields within the context of crime.
 Students explore the science of criminology by using a combination of science disciplines.
 As students learn to differentiate between actual techniques and some of those portrayed on popular television shows, they evaluate current procedures used by real crime labs to understand some of the limitations of the law, police, and forensic science.
 Students examine scientific techniques behind the analysis of physical and eyewitness evidence, DNA fingerprinting, fire and explosives, bones, blood spatter analysis, handwriting and document analysis, and other relevant pieces of evidence.
 Throughout the course, students investigate crime and accident scenes, collect and analyze evidence, and develop observational skills and deductive reasoning.
 Many times, crimes will relate to mature subjects.
 Caution will be taken to keep the discussions of these events as age-appropriate as possible.
 This is a semester course.